khetanneha/HIV-SIV-TIP-Modeling/README.md

 # HIV/SHIV-Therapeutic Interfering Particles ( TIPs )

 This repository contains code and data associated with modeling of viral dynamics (Simian/Human Immunodeficiency Virus and Human Immunodeficiency Virus) in submission
-@ Weinberger Lab in Gladstone Institutes and UC San Francisco, San Francisco
+@ Weinberger Lab at Gladstone Institutes and UC San Francisco, San Francisco